Ball python: In captivity

 Ball pythons are the most popular pet snake and the second most popular pet reptile after the bearded dragon.
 According to the IUCN Red List, while captive bred animals are widely available in the pet trade, capture of wild specimens for sale continues to cause significant damage to wild populations.
-Wild-caught specimens have greater difficulty adapting to a captive environment, which can result in refusal to feed, and they generally carry internal or external parasites.
-This species can do quite well in captivity, regularly living for 15-30 years with good care.
+This species can do quite well in captivity, regularly living for 15–30 years with good care.
 The oldest recorded ball python in captivity is 62 years, 59 of those at the Saint Louis Zoo.

 Breeding

 Captive ball pythons are often bred for specific patterns that do not occur in the wild, called "morphs."
 Breeders are continuously creating new designer morphs, and over 7,500 different morphs currently exist.
 Most morphs are considered solely cosmetic with no harm or benefit to the individual animal.
-However, the "spider" morph gene has been linked to neurological disease, specifically related to the snake's sense of balance.
+However, the "spider" morph gene has been linked to neurological disease, typically involving symptoms such as head tremors and lack of coordination that are collectively referred to as "wobble syndrome."
 Due to the ethical concerns associated with intentionally breeding a color pattern linked to genetic disease, the International Herpetological Society banned the sale of spider morphs at their events beginning in 2018.

 In culture

 The ball python is particularly revered by the Igbo people in southeastern Nigeria, who consider it symbolic of the earth, being an animal that travels so close to the ground.
 Even Christian Igbos treat ball pythons with great care whenever they come across one in a village or on someone's property; they either let them roam or pick them up gently and return them to a forest or field away from houses.
 If one is accidentally killed, many communities on Igbo land still build a coffin for the snake's remains and give it a short funeral.
 In northwestern Ghana, there is a taboo towards pythons as people consider them a savior and cannot hurt or eat them.
-According to folklore a python once helped them flee from their enemies by transforming into a log to allow them to cross a river.
+According to folklore, a python once helped them flee from their enemies by transforming into a log to allow them to cross a river.